4bitFox/Thermal-Camera/program/README.md

 - Converting the frame data into a string

 ### monitor.py
-Contains functions that monitor the temperatures the camera sees, check if user specified contitions are met and act accordingy.
+Contains functions that monitor the temperatures the camera sees, check if user specified conditions are met and act accordingy.

 ### printf.py
 Responsible for printing nice and stylish messages to the terminal.